newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/authorized-partner.md

 ---
 slug: authorized-partner
 ---
-### Authorized Partner
+## Authorized Partner

 An authorized partner is one of the business owners.
-They are selected by the other partners in the business and given permission to complete and submit the business formation information.
+They're selected by the other partners in the business and given permission to complete and submit the business formation information.